scottgchin/delta5_race_timer/doc/Hardware and Software Setup Instructions.md

 5. Clone or download this repo to '/home/pi/' on the Raspberry Pi

-6. Open a terminal in the '/delta5_race_timer/src/delta5server' and run
+6. Open a terminal in '/delta5_race_timer/src/delta5server' and run
 ```
 sudo pip install -r requirements.txt
 ```